seek4science/seek/tmp/docs/redis_filestore_cache_plan_2655_2026-07-07.md

 - Conclusion: build a single cache store that writes to Redis by default and overflows to the existing filesystem cache above a configurable size, rather than introducing Solid Cache.

+## Decision: log oversized writes, don't email on every one

+The issue asks for a notification email whenever an item is too large to cache in Redis.
+Overflow to disk is the expected, designed-for behaviour for the large-item call sites already identified (spreadsheet XML/CSV, notebook HTML, RightField output, ontology hierarchies) — those will overflow routinely, every time their content changes, not exceptionally.
+An email per occurrence (even deduped) would either be constant background noise or get filtered out and ignored, which defeats the purpose of an exception notification.
+Instead: log every overflow (`Rails.logger`, searchable, no inbox involved) and keep the admin-email pipeline for things that are genuinely unexpected, not for routine operation of the feature this issue is building.

 ## Architecture

 One cache store, `Seek::Caching::RedisWithFileOverflowStore`, replaces `Rails.cache`.
 It wraps a